HCMID/HCMID.github.io/academic_conference20/germanicus/index.md

 ### Work until March 13

 We planned to build on the work of HC MID's two previous manuscript hackathons to complete a digital diplomatic edition of Germanicus' *Aratea* in Bern, Burgerbiliothek 88.
 (For more about the 2020 manuscripts hackthon, [see this overview](https://hcmid.github.io/academic_conference20/hackathon/) from Stacey Kaliabakos and Ryan Wynn.)
-On this page, we summarize our work, this spring, how we adapted once all of us left campus, and where we hope to take the project beyond this semester.
+On this page, we summarize our work this spring, how we adapted once all of us left campus, and where we hope to take the project beyond this semester.